RBK-D-IT/digital-development-playbook/docs/general-development-practices/software-development-lifecycle.md

   - Set up a new repository or initialize the project based on an API template.
   - Follow the branching strategy (e.g., GitHub Flow) by creating feature branches for development work.
   - Develop, code, and write unit tests, integration tests, and E2E tests.
+  - Deploy to a development environment for initial tests.

 During this stage, developers create and refine their code while continuously testing to ensure quality and adherence to best practices.

 3. **Continuous Integration (CI) and Development Pipeline**

-The CI pipeline automates the deployment of code to the **development environment** and runs automated tests to ensure that the code is functional and stable.
+Prior to merging changes to the `develop` branch, the CI pipeline runs automated tests to ensure that the code is functional and stable.

 - **Key Activities**:
-  - Code is merged into the `main` branch (after peer review and approval).
   - **CI/CD Pipeline** automatically runs tests (unit, integration, and E2E tests).
-  - The AWS CDK (Cloud Development Kit) is used to deploy the infrastructure and application to the development environment.
-  - Run smoke tests to verify the deployment.
   - If tests fail, the code is sent back to development for further changes and fixes.

 This stage ensures that all code changes are continuously integrated into the system and validated with automated testing, reducing the risk of errors later in the process.

-4. **Create a Release**

-After the development environment passes all tests, a release branch is created and prepared for deployment to the **test environment**.

-- **Key Activities**:
-  - Create a release branch.
-  - Name the branch using **semantic versioning** (e.g., `release/v1.0.0`).

-The release serves as a version of the application that is ready for testing, ensuring that it meets the necessary quality and functional requirements.

 5. **Testing and Deployment to Test Environment**

-Once a release is ready, it’s deployed to the **test environment** for thorough validation, including **User Acceptance Testing (UAT)**.
+Once a feature is ready, it’s merged to the `develop` branch after PR approval and deployed to the **test environment** for thorough validation, including **User Acceptance Testing (UAT)**.

 - **Key Activities**:
+  - Code is merged to the `develop` branch (after peer review and approval).
-  - Deploy the release to the test environment using AWS CDK and CloudFormation.
+  - Deploy to the test environment using AWS CDK and CloudFormation.
   - Run integration and smoke tests in the test environment to validate the deployment.
   - **UAT**: The testing team and stakeholders validate the release to ensure it meets business requirements.
   - If any issues arise during testing, changes are sent back to development for fixes and re-deployment.